cgjeffries/DxCore/megaavr/extras/LowPower.md

 Hardware Changes:

     On the Sleep Controller (SLPCTRL), Control A (CTRLA) register, Sleep Enable (SEN, bit 0) will be set to 1 if it was already on or turned off.
-Also, bit 1, bit 2, or bit 3 will be on depending on the given sleep mode being Idle, Standby, or Power-Down repectively.
+Also, bit 1, bit 2, or bit 3 will be on depending on the given sleep mode being Idle, Standby, or Power-Down respectively.

 Notes: